Mae Sot offers a taste of Myanmar without crossing any borders.

 If you decide that you’d like to learn how to create some of the tea room’s signature dishes, there is a great opportunity to participate in a cooking class in Mae Sot.

 The class teaches you how to cook Shan, Karen, Burmese and other foods of the region with ingredients that are fresh from the nearby market.
-And to top the day off, at the end you receive your own copy of Borderline’s cookbook.
+And to top the day off, you receive your own copy of Borderline’s cookbook at the end of the day.

 Also, make sure to check out the handicrafts on sale that are made by nearby refugee families in an attempt to make some extra income.